ace-wg/ace-authcred-dtls-profile/draft-ietf-ace-authcred-dtls-profile.md

 # Introduction # {#intro}

 The Authentication and Authorization for Constrained Environments (ACE) framework {{RFC9200}} defines an architecture to enforce access control for constrained devices.
-A client (C) requests an evidence of granted permissions from an authorization server (AS) in the form of an access token, then uploads the access token to the target resource server (RS), and finally accesses protected resources at RS according to what is specified in the access token.
+A client (C) requests an evidence of granted permissions from an authorization server (AS) in the form of an access token, then uploads the access token to the target resource server (RS), and finally accesses protected resources at the RS according to what is specified in the access token.

 The framework has as main building blocks the OAuth 2.0 framework {{RFC6749}}, the Constrained Application Protocol (CoAP) {{RFC7252}} for message transfer, Concise Binary Object Representation (CBOR) {{RFC8949}} for compact encoding, and CBOR Object Signing and Encryption (COSE) {{RFC9052}}{{RFC9053}} for self-contained protection of access tokens.

 Separate profile documents define in detail how the participants in the ACE architecture communicate, especially as to the security protocols that they use.
 In particular, the ACE profile defined in {{RFC9202}} specifies how Datagram Transport Layer Security (DTLS) {{RFC6347}}{{RFC9147}} is used to protect communications with transport-layer security in the ACE architecture.
-The profile has also been extended in {{RFC9430}}, in order to allow the alternative use of Transport Layer Security (TLS) {{RFC8446}} when CoAP is transported over TCP or WebSockets {{RFC8323}}.
+The profile has been extended in {{RFC9430}}, in order to allow the alternative use of Transport Layer Security (TLS) {{RFC8446}} when CoAP is transported over TCP or WebSockets {{RFC8323}}.

-The DTLS profile {{RFC9202}} allows C and RS to establish a DTLS session with peer authentication based on symmetric or asymmetric cryptography.
-For the latter case, the profile defines an RPK mode (see {{Section 3.2 of RFC9202}}), where authentication relies on the public keys of the two peers as raw public keys {{RFC7250}}.
+The DTLS profile defined in {{RFC9202}} allows C and the RS to establish a DTLS session with peer authentication based on symmetric or asymmetric cryptography.
+For the latter case, the profile defines a Raw Public Key (RPK) mode (see {{Section 3.2 of RFC9202}}), where authentication relies on the public keys of the two peers as raw public keys {{RFC7250}}.

-That is, C specifies its public key to the AS when requesting an access token, and the AS provides such public key to the target RS as included in the issued access token.
-Upon issuing the access token, the AS also provides C with the public key of RS.
-Then, C and RS use their asymmetric keys when performing the DTLS handshake, as defined in {{RFC7250}}.
+That is, C specifies its public key to the AS when requesting an access token and the AS provides such public key to the target RS as included in the issued access token.
+Upon issuing the access token, the AS also provides C with the public key of the RS.
+Then, C and the RS use their asymmetric keys when performing the DTLS handshake, as defined in {{RFC7250}}.

-Per {{RFC9202}}, the DTLS profile admits only a COSE_Key object {{RFC9052}} as the format of authentication credentials to use for transporting the public keys of C and RS, as raw public keys.
-However, it is desirable to enable additional formats of authentication credentials, as enhanced raw public keys or as public certificates.
+Per {{RFC9202}}, the DTLS profile admits only a COSE_Key object {{RFC9052}} as the format of authentication credentials to use for specifying the public keys of C and the RS as raw public keys.
+However, it is desirable to enable additional formats of authentication credentials, as enhanced raw public keys or as public key certificates.

-This document enables such additional formats in the DTLS profile, by defining how the public keys of C and RS can be specified by means of CBOR Web Token (CWT) Claims Sets (CCSs) {{RFC8392}}, or X.509 certificates {{RFC5280}}, or C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.
+This document enables such additional formats in the DTLS profile, by defining how the public keys of C and the RS can be specified by means of CBOR Web Token (CWT) Claims Sets (CCSs) {{RFC8392}}, X.509 certificates {{RFC5280}}, or C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.

-This document also enables the DTLS profile to use the CWT Confirmation Method 'ckt' defined in {{RFC9679}} when using a COSE_Key object as raw public key, thus allowing to identifying the COSE_Key object by reference, alternatively to transporting it by value.
+This document also enables the DTLS profile to use the CWT Confirmation Method 'ckt' defined in {{RFC9679}} when using a COSE_Key object for specifying a raw public key, thus allowing to identifying the COSE_Key object by reference alternatively to transporting it by value.

 In particular, this document updates {{RFC9202}} as follows.

 * {{sec-rpk-mode}} of this document extends the RPK mode defined in {{Section 3.2 of RFC9202}}, by enabling:

-  - The use of CCSs to wrap the raw public keys of C and RS (see {{sec-rpk-mode-kccs}}).
+  - The use of CCSs to wrap the raw public keys of C and the RS, i.e., as a new format of authentication credentials that can be used for specifying the public keys of C and the RS as raw public keys (see {{sec-rpk-mode-kccs}}).

-  - The use of the CWT Confirmation Method 'ckt' to identify by reference a COSE_Key object used as authentication credential (see {{sec-rpk-mode-ckt}}).
+  - The use of the CWT Confirmation Method 'ckt' to identify a COSE_Key object by reference, when that is the format of authentication credentials used for specifying the public keys of C and the RS as raw public keys (see {{sec-rpk-mode-ckt}}).

-* {{sec-cert-mode}} of this document defines a new certificate mode, which enables the use of X.509 or C509 certificates to specify the public keys of C and RS.
+* {{sec-cert-mode}} of this document defines a new certificate mode, which enables the use of X.509 or C509 certificates to specify the public keys of C and the RS.
 In either case, certificates can be transported by value or instead identified by reference.

-When using the updated RPK mode, the raw public keys of C and RS do not have to be of the same format.
+When using the updated RPK mode, the raw public keys of C and the RS do not have to be of the same format.
 That is, it is possible to have both public keys as a COSE_Key object or as a CCS, or instead one as a COSE_Key object while the other one as a CCS.
 When both raw public keys are COSE_Keys, it is possible to have both COSE_Keys transported by value, or both identified by reference, or one transported by value while the other one identified by reference.

-When using the certificate mode, the certificates of C and RS do not have to be of the same format.
+When using the certificate mode, the certificates of C and the RS do not have to be of the same format.
 That is, it is possible to have both as X.509 certificates, or both as C509 certificates, or one as an X.509 certificate while the other one as a C509 certificate.
 Furthermore, it is possible to have both certificates transported by value, or both identified by reference, or one transported by value while the other one identified by reference.

 Also, the RPK mode and the certificate mode can be combined.
 That is, it is possible that one of the two authentication credentials is a certificate, while the other one is a raw public key.